 Hence, the magic word is service and the first step is the (re) distribution of power at all levels.
 Many executives and entrepreneurs are obsessed with the idea that, by changing their leadership style, they can become impoverished and lose prestige.
 When they start an executive coaching path they are afraid of finding themselves "cut off" from business dynamics and for this reason they become more insecure and unstable.

 Yet, just the opposite is true.
 By meeting your collaborators and listening to their problems, you become their irreplaceable guides.
 Offering your collaboration means being by their side precisely when they need to realize their results.
 Here is the idea of service (Steward Leadership), guiding others and being decisive for their success.
-Of course, this leadership model requires some qualities and we see them below.
+Of course, the service leadership model requires some qualities and we see them below.

 Service leadership requires great confidence in one's professional and personal means.
 If you are unsure of your skills or feel bad about your aptitudes, it is good to start working on yourself first.